-Through the end of the first quarter we have contributed \$5.0 million to the qualified pension plan and \$0.1 million to the SERP.
-We plan to contribute \$10.0 million to the qualified pension plan and \$2.3 million to the SERP in 2013.
+Through the end of the second quarter we have contributed \$5.0 million to the qualified pension plan and \$2.0 million to the SERP.
+An additional \$5.0 million contribution to the qualified pension plan was made in July 2013.
+We do not expect to make any further contributions to the qualified pension plan during 2013.
+We plan to contribute an additional \$0.3 million to the SERP in 2013.
 For the 2012 plan year, we contributed \$10.0 million to the qualified pension plan and \$1.6 million to the SERP.

 In November 2000, our Board of Directors approved a replenishment of our stock repurchase program, providing for repurchase of an aggregate of 1.4 million common shares for use in administration of our stock plans and for general corporate purposes.
-There were no shares repurchased under this program during the first three months of 2013.
-At March 29, 2013, approximately 1.0 million shares remained authorized for repurchase under this program.
+There were no shares repurchased under this program during the first six months of 2013.
+At June 28, 2013, approximately 1.0 million shares remained authorized for repurchase under this program.